Pont Minllyn

-Pont Minllyn (also known as Pont-y-Ffinant or Pontrusk Bridge) is a bridge spanning the Afon Dyfi, north of the village of Mallwyd, in Gwynedd, Wales.
+Pont Minllyn (also known as Pont-y-Ffinant, Pontrusk Bridge or the Packhorse Bridge) is a bridge spanning the River Dyfi, south of the village of Dinas Mawddwy, in Gwynedd, Wales.
 It was built by John Davies, rector of Mallwyd between 1603 and 1644 and a famed Welsh scholar who wrote a Welsh grammar and worked on early Welsh translations of the Bible and the Book of Common Prayer.
 Pont Minllyn was designed as a packhorse bridge to facilitate the transportation of goods.
 It is a Grade II listed building and a Scheduled monument.

 History and description

 Dr John Davies (c.
 1567–1644) was born in Llanferres, Denbighshire, and graduated from Jesus College, Oxford, in 1594.
 In 1604 he was appointed rector at Mallwyd, Gwynedd, where he served until his death in 1644.
 He is believed to have been the main editor and reviser of the 1620 edition of the Welsh translation of the Bible and the 1621 edition of the Welsh translation of the Book of Common Prayer.
 The Gwynedd Pevsner records him as having paid for the construction of three bridges in the vicinity of Mallwyd.